 Furthermore, you should know that Brazilian citizens can obtain a Canada ETA only if they travel by air.
 If you decide to travel by land or by sea, you need to visit the nearest Canadian diplomatic mission and apply for a consular visa.
 The rule applies even if you meet the requirement mentioned above.

 How can a citizen of Brazil apply for a Canada ETA?

 The online application process with iVisa is as simple as it can be.
 First, you need to ensure that you meet all the requirements.
 You must provide iVisa with the right documents and information to get the process started.
 Here are the requirements you must meet:

-Valid passport – all applicants who wish to obtain an ETA must hold a valid passport that remains as such for at least another 6 months from the date of arrival in Canada.
+Valid passport – all applicants who wish to obtain an ETA must hold a passport that remains valid for at least another 6 months from the date of arrival in Canada.
 Also, keep in mind that an expired passport also means an expired ETA, and a new passport implies a new ETA as well.

 Means of payment – for the same reason as above, you need to have an online means of payment. iVisa accepts multiple methods.
-You can use a credit or a debit card, but PayPal, Alipay, and WeChat are accepted as well.
+You can use a credit/debit card, but PayPal, Alipay, and WeChat are accepted as well.